 We will do our best to identify your timber, match it or suggest something that will tie in.
 By fully sanding back the old and new flooring, we can bring it together as one.
 We can also darken or lighten timber floors and change the sheen level of coating.
 See Stains and Coatings.
 Our services can include punching in the nails, removing staples and/or glue, filling gaps (with either matching coloured filler or slithers of wood, depending on the size of the gap) and preparing a raw timber floor discovered during the renovation process.

 If the flooring is to be replaced, we can uplift and dispose of your existing floor – timber, carpet, tiles or vinyl, etc. Be aware that some older vinyl products have an asbestos backing – this would need to be removed by an asbestos specialist.

 We can repair floors damaged by moisture, scratches and/or dents and can reaffix floors that have let go from the subfloor.
 We regularly undertake insurance work.
 Most floors are repairable, so please contact us to arrange a time to view your floor.
 If your floor is deemed irreparable we can suggest a replacement.

-A perfect floor is everyone’s goal; however, there are a large number of factors that affect a timber floor once it has been installed.
+A perfect floor is everyone’s goal; however, there are many factors that can affect a timber floor once it has been installed.
 Wood is a natural product and seasonal influences, such as heating and cooling, result in a certain amount of movement.
 This is why all our floors are installed with expansion gaps around the edges.
 Exposure to heat sources, such as sun through large windows (without UV protection, blinds or curtains), vents from appliances, excessive or fast changing heating may all cause movement within your floor.
 Moisture, either unseen below the floor or from flooding above, will also affect it.
-The actions or inactions of either the builder or the home owner can contribute to or even cause the following effects to occur: